 #Frequently Asked Questions

-#Why did Facebook notifications suddenly stop working?
+Why did Facebook notifications suddenly stop working?

-#Do I lose my messages if I clear Facebook cache?
+Do I lose my messages if I clear Facebook cache?

-#Will reinstalling Facebook delete my account data?
+Will reinstalling Facebook delete my account data?

 No. Your profile, posts, messages, and connections are stored in the cloud.
 Reinstalling just means logging back in, which takes about a minute on a typical connection.
-Nothing stored in your Facebook account is deleted when you remove and reinstall the app.
+Nothing in your Facebook account is deleted when you remove and reinstall the app.

-#Why does Facebook show a notification badge but no lock screen alert?
+Why does Facebook show a notification badge but no lock screen alert?

-#Can battery saver mode stop Facebook notifications?
+Can battery saver mode stop Facebook notifications?

-#How do I stop Facebook notifications for specific things like birthdays?
+How do I stop Facebook notifications for specific things like birthdays?

-Open the Facebook app, tap the three-line menu, go to Settings & Privacy > Settings > Notifications > Notification Settings.
+Open the Facebook app, tap the three-line menu, and go to Settings & Privacy > Settings > Notifications > Notification Settings.
 From there you can disable individual types like birthdays, group posts, or Marketplace activity without turning off all Facebook alerts.
-Changes apply immediately and you won’t need to restart the app.
+Changes apply immediately and you don’t need to restart the app.

-#What’s the difference between Facebook push notifications and in-app notifications?
+What is the difference between Facebook push notifications and in-app notifications?